therdm/reactiv/README.md

 - State management through a reactive approach using reactive variables.
 - Dependency injection system for managing singleton instances.
-- Lightweight and optimized API, with fewer than 100 exposed methods.
+- Lightweight and optimized API, with around 100 exposed methods.
 - Compile-time checks for proper usage and prevention of runtime exceptions.
-- Compatible with the Flutter framework.
+- Compatible with the all platforms.

 ## Getting started